Fordham University School of Law

 LLM Programs/Areas of Specialization

-Our eight LLM degree programs are built on the principles of globalization and specialization.
-At Fordham Law, these two guiding ideas are not mutually exclusive; they are interdependent.
+Our nine LLM degree programs are built on the interdependent principles of globalization and specialization.

 Banking, Corporate, and Finance Law

 Students seeking the LLM in Banking, Corporate, and Finance Law acquire a sophisticated appreciation of corporate structure, an understanding of the laws relating to capital markets and financial institutions, and genuine insights into the goals and strategies of US executives and business lawyers.
-In this program, students enroll in core courses, including Corporations, International Banking Law, Banking Law, or Financial Institutions and choose from a broad array of additional courses in corporate, banking, and finance law and related topics.
-Through these courses, students explore areas such as bankruptcy, corporate finance, corporate governance, corporate tax, cross-border insolvency, mergers and acquisitions, and securities regulation and enforcement.
+In this program, students enroll in core courses, including Corporations, International Banking Law, Banking Law, or Financial Institutions, and choose from a broad array of additional courses in corporate, banking, and finance law and related topics such as bankruptcy, corporate finance, corporate governance, corporate tax, cross-border insolvency, mergers and acquisitions, and securities regulation and enforcement.

 LLM students in the Fashion Law program will study with the most distinguished faculty in the discipline—including both academics and industry insiders—in New York City, a capital of the world’s fashion industry.

-You’ll explore what we’ve defined as the five pillars of fashion law:
+You will explore what we’ve defined as the four pillars of fashion law:

 - intellectual property